Playgrounds, Parks & Gardens

 To commemorate the contribution of members of the community to the social, cultural or political aspects and the development of our City, we accept applications for memorial plaques on seating.
 A memorial plaque on seating helps recognise the contribution of a person (or persons) who has made a significant contribution to community, for example, as a member of a community group or sporting organisation, or as a volunteer.
 For more information refer to Councils Policy – Installation of memorial plaques on seats located on Councils Policies page.
 Applications for memorial plaques on seating must be received in writing refer Councils Memorial Seat application form located on Councils Forms page.

 There are over 122 playgrounds within the City of Port Adelaide Enfield with several being All Access playgrounds providing opportunities for people with disabilities.
-Council endeavours to provide a playground within approximately 500 metres or 15 minutes walking distance of all residents.
+We endeavour to provide a playground within approximately 500 metres or 15 minutes walking distance of all residents.
 All Council's playgrounds are built to Australian Standards and undergo routine inspections to ensure users' safety.

 Augusta St ReserveAugusta StHillcrest SA 5086